Latest free CAD release

 Private and business users now benefit from the latest enhancements to CAD Schroer’s free 2D/3D CAD suite for Windows and Linux

-Cambridge, UK and Pittsford, NY – 10 April 2013: CAD Schroer has just made version 5.1.2 of its free MEDUSA4 Personal mechanical CAD system for Windows and Linux available for download.
+Cambridge, UK and Pittsford, NY – 10 April 2013: CAD Schroer has just made version 5.1.2 of its free MEDUSA4 Personal mechanical CAD software for Windows and Linux available for download.

 Free for Private Use, Pay-Per-Result Portal for Commercial Applications